Decode (song): Composition

-"Decode" is an emo inflected alternative and hard rock song written by Hayley Williams, Josh Farro, and Taylor York specifically for the Twilight film.
+"Decode" is an alternative rock and emo song written by Hayley Williams, Josh Farro, and Taylor York specifically for the Twilight film.
 It, along with "I Caught Myself", was recorded in September 2008 in Nashville, Tennessee.
 According to the digital sheet music published by Alfred Publishing Co.
 Inc., "Decode" was composed in the key of B-flat minor and set in common time to a "moderately slow" tempo of 84 BPM.
 The song features a vocal range of one octave, seven notes, and one semi-tone - from the note of G_{3} to the note of F_{5} - and follows a chord progression of G♭_{maj}7 — B♭m/D♭ — B♭m — Fm.

 The song opens with a four bar musical interlude before Williams begins singing.
 The song's lyrics speak to confusion regarding one's emotions and a growing sense of uncertainty.
-"How can I decide what's right when you're clouding up my mind?" she demands in the opening line, while in the chorus she asks, "How did we get here, when I used to know you so well?"
+"How can I decide what's right when you're clouding up my mind?" she demands in the opening line, while in the chorus, she asks, "How did we get here, when I used to know you so well?"
 According to Heather Phares of AllMusic, "Decode" expounds "Bella Swan's supernatural love triangle angst."